AI Doom-Scrolling: How to Stop Obsessing Over AI News

 7. Set a "Worry Window"

 This is a classic CBT technique adapted for AI anxiety.
 Designate a specific 15-minute window each day as your "AI worry time."
 During that window, you're allowed to worry about AI as much as you want — read news, catastrophize, spiral, whatever.
 Outside that window, when an AI worry pops up, you write it down and save it for the next worry window.
-Most people find that by the time the worry window arrives, half the worries have lost their urgency.
+Many people find that by the time the worry window arrives, some of the worries have lost their urgency.
 This isn't about suppression — it's about containment.

 Understanding the AI Hype Cycle